Buying at Auction

 After you have made your payment, please contact our shipping company to assist you with any and all shipping needs you may have.

 The contact details can be found on your invoice.
 You are responsible for all the charges such as insurance, packing and shipping fees.

 The invoice will include the successful Hammer price of your purchase(s) and the Buyer's premium.
 Cost of the buyers premium can be found in the terms and conditions of business.

 From the moment the auctioneer says "sold" at the end of the bidding of each lot, the title transfers to the new owner.
 All sales are final and subject to the Conditions of Sale printed in each catalogue and available on our website.
 All property is offered in "as is" condition, and prices are not reduced due to pre-existing flaws.
 If the identification of your object is found to be substantially incorrect based on a fair reading of the catalogue, the sale of said item may be cancelled and the hammer price plus a buyer's premium be refunded, up to 21 days after the sale.

 Live online bidding is now available for all our auctions via www.hessink.com.
 To bid online you need to register at https://www.hessink.com/register/ .

 Please complete the bidder registration form and provide us with a photograph copy of a valid Passport or Driver’s license, additionally we require a proof of address (copy of a phone bill or electric bill in your name).
-An additional 2% on top of the buyers premium for the use of the system.
+Please note that an additional 2% will be added on top of the buyers premium for the use of the system.